-Note TLS encryption requires a certificate on all platforms.
-For SSL, the Firepower Threat Defense also requires a certificate.
+TLS encryption requires a certificate on all platforms.
+For SSL, the threat defense also requires a certificate.
 For other platforms, SSL does not require a certificate.
 However, we recommend that you always upload a certificate for SSL to prevent man-in-the-middle attacks.

-- (Not Used) User Name Template-Not used by the Firepower Threat Defense. - Timeout-Enter the number of seconds before rolling over to the backup connection, between 1 and 30.
+- (Not Used) User Name Template-Not used by the threat defense. - Timeout (Seconds)-Enter the number of seconds before rolling over to the backup connection, between 1 and 30.
 The default is 30.

-Note The timeout range is different for the FTD and the FMC, so if you share an object, be sure not to exceed the FTD's smaller timeout range (1-30 seconds).
-If you set the timeout to a higher value, the FTD LDAP configuration will not work.
+The timeout range is different for the threat defense and the management center, so if you share an object, be sure not to exceed the threat defense's smaller timeout range (1-30 seconds).
+If you set the timeout to a higher value, the threat defense LDAP configuration will not work.